Skip to main content

 This section offers general information and situations which can vary in different countries.

-Surgical treatment Description Recommended for
+Surgical Treatment Description Recommended For

 Standard

-Adjustable slings A type of band used to compress the urethra can be adjusted later if needed.
-Men with mild to moderate urinary leakage of a particular type
+Adjustable Slings A band used to compress the urethra, which can be adjusted later if needed.
+Men with mild to moderate urinary leakage of a particular type.

-Special situation
+Special Situation

 *The urethra is a tube that allows the passage of urine from the bladder.